Find out what your child will be learning this term in Reception.

 Children will learn to:

-We will be commencing Little Wandle Phase 3, and have fun phonic activities every day.
-We will continue to work on our Phase 2 sounds, and we will practise segmenting and blending words to help us with our reading and writing.
+In phonics sessions, we will continue our work on Little Wandle Phase 3.
+We will review all the sounds we have learnt so far, in the form of more complex words.
+We will have fun Phase 3 activities every day.
+We will continue to practise segmenting and blending our words to help us with our reading and writing.
 Please encourage and support your child to use their phonics when reading and writing at home, in order to consolidate what they have learnt at school.
+The sounds we have learnt are on our windows.

 The children have lots of opportunities to write and draw.
 We encourage children to form their letters correctly when writing.
 Please continue to support children in forming their letters correctly at home, according to the school’s handwriting policy.
-We are also working on the correct use of capital letters, full stops and finger spaces when writing.
+We are also working on the correct use of capital letters, full stops and finger spaces when writing simple sentences.

 Speaking, Listening, Attention and Understanding